PlasmoHQ/plasmo/cli/plasmo/readme.md

 - Popup changes go in `popup.tsx`
 - Options page changes go in `options.tsx`
+- Content script changes go in `content.ts`
 - Background service worker changes go in `background.ts`
-- Content script changes go in `content.ts`

 ### Directories

-You can also put these files in their own directories if you think that's cleaner:
+You can also organize these files in their own directories:

 ```
 ext-dir
-|-background
- |-index.ts
-|-contents
- |-a-content-script.ts
- |-another-one.ts
- |-names-dont-matter-here.ts
-|-options
- |-index.tsx
- |-some-other-file.ts
- |-another-file.tsx
-.
-.
-.
+├───assets
+|   └───icon512.png
+├───popup
+|   ├───index.tsx
+|   └───button.tsx
+├───options
+|   ├───index.tsx
+|   ├───utils.ts
+|   └───input.tsx
+├───contents
+|   ├───site-one.ts
+|   ├───site-two.ts
+|   └───site-three.ts
+...
 ```

-Finally, you can also avoid putting source code in your root directory by putting everything mentioned in an `src` directory.
+Finally, you can also avoid putting source code in your root directory by putting them in a `src` sub-directory, [following this guide](https://docs.plasmo.com/customization#using-src-directory-for-source-code).
+Note that `assets` and other config files will still need to be in the root directory.

 ## Community